The Vermont Food Security Coalition

 • Expand and increase the accessibility of the Vermont Earned Income Tax Credit and the Vermont Child Tax Credit.

-Return to the Farm to Plate Vermont Food Security: Roadmap to 2035 home page or explore more Roadmap goals and objectives using the links below.
+Visit the Vermont Food Security: Roadmap to 2035 home page or explore the Roadmap goals and objectives using the links below.

 Goal G: Government ensures food security for all in Vermont